-CULINARY BITES highlights Orange County’s award winning restaurants and chefs and the delightful culinary experience they bring to this place.
+CULINARY BITES highlights Orange County’s award winning restaurants, chefs, baristas, food artisans, brewers & distillers and the delightful culinary experience they bring to this place.
 Did you know that Bon Appetit magazine dubbed Chapel Hill “America’s Foodiest Small Town”?
-Check back often for recipes, samplers, chef bios, restaurant history & reviews.
+Check back often for recipes, samplers, chef bios, restaurant history, reviews and more.